nikitavoloboev/data/looking-back/looking-back.md

 - [January](2018/2018-january.md) - LA got nominated for Golden Kitty award but didn't win.
 LA was blocked by FB.
 Stopped using FB & transferred stuff from it to wiki.
 - [February](2018/2018-february.md) - LA unblocked by FB.
 Started adding days to wiki entries.
 Made Telegram macOS/iOS group.
 - [March](2018/2018-march.md) - Moved LA from Slack to Discord.
 Made my first crypto purchase.
 - [April](2018/2018-april.md) - Uni & depression.
 Stopped listening to music when working.
 Started playing tennis and growing my healthy recipe collection.
-Started to use Twitter a lot more.
+Started to use Twitter more.